 Note: Your UBI is your business license number assigned by the State.

 Note: A "General Business" license, also known as a commercial business license, is a category of business license indicating you have rented, leased, or purchased a commercially zoned location on the island to serve as the nexus of your businesses.
 For City purposes, rented work-share spaces are considered commercial property.

-Note: The City of Bainbridge Island has a Sign Code, meaning any signage permanently affixed to the building or permanently stationed on the property must meet Code specifications.
+Note: The City of Bainbridge Island has a Sign Code, meaning any signage permanently affixed to the building or permanently stationed on the property must meet Code specifications as outlined in BIMC 18.15.050.
 If you are working with a property manager and the property allows permanent signage, the manager is usually versed in the Code and knows the signage allowed.
 Lettering on doors or windows, or the business name on an interior directory, do not come under this Code requirement.

 Note: The number of parking spaces designated for your use is typically outlined in your lease.

-Per Municipal Code, commercial property must have dedicated parking.
+Per Code as outlined in BIMC 18.15.020, commercial property must have dedicated parking.
 If no dedicated parking is available, please explain how parking needs are met for employees and customers.